THE ULTIMATE HAMSTRINGS WORKOUT GUIDE

 Now that you understand why training hamstrings is so important, let’s look at some of the best hamstring exercises to include in your workout.

 If you already have a leg workout, you can simply swap out your current hamstring exercises for some of the hamstring builders below.
 The following exercises require basic equipment.
-If there’s a piece of equipment you don’t have, you can always substitute, usually with a band or dumbbell.
+If there’s a piece of equipment you don’t have, you can always substitute, usually with an exercise band or dumbbell.

 SWISS BALL ROLL-OUTS

-WHAT MAKES IT EFFECTIVE: You must use your hamstrings to both move forward and pull yourself back up, maximizing the time under tension.
-This one is going to help with aerobic performance.
+WHAT MAKES IT EFFECTIVE: You must use your hamstrings to both move forward and pull yourself back up, maximizing the time under tension in this isolation exercise.
+This stability ball hamstring curl is also going to help with aerobic performance.
+This one may be my favorite hamstring exercise because it is so easy to do and can even be done at home by anchoring your foot under a piece of furniture.

 DECEL LEG SWINGS